The progress categories for bills are as follows:

 • Joint Committee: The bill is currently being considered and amended by a committee made up of members from both the House of Representatives and the Senate.

-• Final Vote: The legislative body is currently taking the last vote on the bill before it is sent to the governor.
+• Final Vote: The legislative body is currently taking the last vote on the bill before it is sent to the governor., signifying the final step before it either passes or fails to become law in that chamber.

 • Failed: The bill did not successfully pass through the legislative process and will not become law.